The Connection Between Ancestral Diets and Healthy Skin

 How Oxalates Contribute to Skin Irritation

-Binding to minerals like calcium, zinc and magnesium and preventing their absorption
+Binding to minerals like calcium, zinc, and magnesium, preventing their absorption

 Creating microscopic crystals in tissues for susceptible individuals

-For people with existing skin conditions or those in the early stages of a carnivore transition, oxalate dumping can also worsen temporary flare ups as the body clears stored crystals.
-Reducing high oxalate plant foods allows the body to stabilise mineral status, reduce irritation and restore a calmer skin presentation.
+For people with existing skin conditions or those in the early stages of a carnivore transition, oxalate dumping can worsen temporary flare-ups as the body clears stored crystals.
+Reducing high oxalate plant foods allows the body to stabilize mineral status, reduce irritation, and restore a calmer skin presentation.

 Seed Oils and Topical Skin Damage